aucontraire/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 * 4-answer.txt: do a and b point to the same object?
 * 5-answer.txt: do a and b point to the same object?
 * 6-answer.txt: What should those 3 lines print?
+* 7-answer.txt: What should those 3 lines print?